 Denial of the illness

-Acceptance of the Illness
+Acceptance of the illness

 It is well known in psychology that any problem can be resolved if its presence is first accepted.
 In other words, if we don’t recognize the presence of a concern or problem, it is certainly impossible to resolve it or even to think of a solution.

-This acceptance can be difficult, and this is where loved ones must intervene to help the patient understand their illness, accept it, and adapt as best they can to avoid emotional shocks or health crises.
+This acceptance can be difficult, and this is where loved ones must intervene to help the patient understand their condition, accept it, and adapt as best they can to avoid emotional shocks or health crises.

 Practical tips for accepting your illness